nginxinc/nginx-controller-lab/docs/class1/module2/lab2.rst

       :width: 800

    ..
 NOTE::
       Controller follows an "eventual consistency model".
-The API responded to the Postman request with a "202 Accepted".
+The API responded to the Postman request with a "202 Accepted" status code.
       Controller is now working to bring about the desired state.

    .. image:: ./media/M2L2PMconfig.png